Disbursement of Financial Aid

 Your tuition and most other charges will be deducted from your financial aid before any money is deposited to your bank account.
 In most cases, the excess funds will be available in your bank account before the first day of the quarter.
 You may view your Tuition Statement on MyUW to verify the availability of your aid.

-If you lose your check, or have not cashed it within 90 days of the date it was issued, a $25 charge will be assessed for printing a replacement.
+If you lose your check, or have not cashed it within 90 days of the date it was issued, you can request a replacement by submitting a check affidavit.